 Falcon Meaning in Tarot

-Maybe I'm a bit preoccupied with the falcon meaning in Tarot, because I discuss it at length on the card it's featured: The Nine of Pentacles.
+Maybe I’m a bit preoccupied with the falcon meaning in Tarot, because I discuss it at length on the card it’s featured: The Nine of Pentacles.
 But falcons are such a cool Tarot symbol, I just had to devote a page to it.

-If they can do it, us humans can too.
+If they can do it, we humans can too.
 The nine of pentacles is a card of opulence, refinery and depicts a scene of luxury.
 I believe that falcon is there to remind us we are capable of letting loose our higher guides and intense focus with intent to hunt down the riches we desire.
-Of course, one man's riches is another man's folly.
-I'm not talking exclusively about material wealth.
+Of course, one man’s riches is another man’s folly.
+I’m not talking exclusively about material wealth.
 I am talking about stalking a sense of security and healthful abundance in our lives.